Stanford Research Park

 Stanford Research Park (SRP) is a technology park established in 1951 as a joint initiative between Stanford University and the City of Palo Alto.
 It was the world's first university research park.
-It has more than 150 companies, including Hewlett-Packard, Tesla Motors, TIBCO and VMware; previous high-profile tenants include Steve Jobs's NeXT Computer, Xerox PARC, and Facebook.
+It has more than 150 companies, including Rivian, HP, Tesla, xAI, SAP and Broadcom; previous high-profile tenants include NeXT Computer, Xerox PARC, and Facebook.
 It has been called "an engine for Silicon Valley" and "the epicenter of Silicon Valley".

 Facilities

 The park covers a 700 acre area and has 10 million square feet of commercial real estate in an area surrounding Page Mill Road, south west of El Camino Real and extending beyond Foothill Expressway to Arastradero Road.
 By January 2018, the park's 140 buildings house over 150 different companies and their 23,000 employees.
-It is currently home to companies like Hewlett-Packard, Lockheed Martin, Tesla Motors, Nest, Skype, TIBCO and SAP.
-VMware is the park's largest tenant as of January 2018.
+It is currently home to companies like HP, Lockheed Martin, Rivian, Martin Collier Phillips, Broadcom, and SAP.
+Tesla is the park's largest tenant as of December, 2025.
 In 2016, SRP contributed an estimated $775 million in terms of economic activity to Palo Alto and approximately $2.4 billion to Santa Clara County.
 In 2016, SRP contributed more than $45 million in taxes (across local, state, and federal).